logto-io/logto/packages/docs/docs/sdk/Swift/LogtoClient/Classes/LogtoClient.md

 @MainActor public func getAccessToken(for resource: String?) async throws -> String
 ```

-Get an Access Token for the given resrouce.
+Get an Access Token for the given resource.
 If resource is `nil`, return the Access Token for user endpoint.

 If the cached Access Token has expired, this function will try to use `refreshToken` to fetch a new Access Token from the OIDC provider.